Rebecca Marino

-Rebecca Catherine Marino (born December 16, 1990) is a Canadian professional tennis player.
+Rebecca Catherine Marino (born December 16, 1990) is a Canadian tennis player.
 On 11 July 2011, she reached her best WTA singles ranking of No. 38.
 Marino was awarded Female Player of the Year by Tennis Canada two times, in 2010 and 2011.

 She decided in late February 2013 to take an indefinite break from tennis and studied English literature at the University of British Columbia where she was also part of the rowing team.
 She was also a certified Club Pro 1 coach at the UBC Tennis Centre.
 In October 2017, Marino announced her intention to return to the pro circuit but her comeback was delayed due to ITF administrative regulations.
-She was eligible to return at the end of January 2018 and won the title in her first tournament back, a $15k in Antalya, Turkey.
+She was eligible to return at the end of January 2018 and won the title in her first tournament back, a 15k in Antalya, Turkey.

 Early life

 Rebecca Marino was born in Toronto to Joe Marino, owner of the construction firm Marino General Contracting, and Catherine Hungerford.
 The family moved to Vancouver before she turned two.
 Her father was of Italian descent.
 Marino's uncle, George Hungerford, won gold for Canada at the 1964 Summer Olympics in rowing.
 She has a younger brother named Steven, who also competed in rowing at the University of California, Berkeley.
 At five, Marino's mother signed her up for badminton.
 Before long, a tennis coach convinced her to switch racquets and she started playing tennis at age 10.
 At only 14, she won Vancouver's premier amateur tennis tournament, the Stanley Park Open, becoming the tournament's youngest champion in 75 years.
 From August 2008 to April 2009, she trained in Davos, Switzerland with German coach Nina Nittinger.
 Later in 2009, she moved to Montreal to train at the National Training Centre.